-Figure 64 Non-Supported Replication From Source to Target
+Figure 63 Non-Supported Replication From Source to Target

-Non-Supported "Chained" Replication
+"Chained" Replication

 "Chained replication" is replicating from source to a target and then to another target, and then to another target, and so on.
 This type of replication is not currently supported by StorNext.
-For example, you cannot replicate from A to B to C to D, or from A to B to B. When configuring replication, be sure to avoid this particular scenario.
+For example, you cannot replicate from A to B to C. When configuring replication, be sure to avoid this particular scenario.

 Chained replication should not be confused with replicating from one source to multiple targets, which is supported.
-(See Additional Replication Possibilities on page 140.)
+(See Additional Replication Possibilities on page 136.)